What’s Vegetarian at Teriyaki Madness? Your Ultimate Guide (Updated for 2026)

 • Stir-Fried Veggies: A house mix of cabbage, broccoli, zucchini, onions, and carrots tossed with the vegan stir-fry sauce.
 Available in Junior, Regular, and Large.

-• Steamed Veggies: Same vegetable mix without the stir-fry sauce — a clean, oil-free option.
+• Steamed Veggies: The same vegetable mix without the stir-fry sauce — a clean, oil-free option.

-• Tofu À La Carte: An 8 oz portion of the same hand-cut, fried tofu used in the bowls, available in Original or Spicy.
+• Tofu À La Carte: An 8 oz portion of the same hand-cut, fried tofu the bowls use, available in Original or Spicy.

 • White Rice, Brown Rice, or Noodles (à la carte): The bowl bases are also sold on their own.
-The yakisoba noodles are tossed with the (vegan) stir-fry sauce.
+The white and brown rice are both Calrose — a sticky, medium-grain rice that’s naturally vegan — and the yakisoba noodles come tossed with the vegan stir-fry sauce.

 Vegan Sauces at Teriyaki Madness

-Sauces are where most Asian fast-food vegetarians get tripped up — many teriyaki and stir-fry sauces sneak in fish sauce, oyster sauce, or honey.
-Teriyaki Madness is unusually transparent here; based on its 2025 allergen documentation, the following sauces are vegan:
+Sauces are where most Asian fast-food vegetarians get tripped up — plenty of teriyaki and stir-fry sauces sneak in fish sauce, oyster sauce, or honey.
+Teriyaki Madness is unusually transparent here.
+Based on its 2025 allergen documentation, these sauces are vegan:

 • Teriyaki Thin Sauce (the classic)